MiniMAKERINO/AllARLearning/README.md

-# AllARLearning
+# AllARLearning School Project
 # DO NOT USE THIS BRANCH
-#MASTER BRANCH HAS MERGING ISSUES
+MASTER BRANCH HAS MERGING ISSUES
+# Working branch is AllARLearning-WindowsBackup